News outlets scramble to set up technical workarounds in response to Russian censorship

 Western news outlets curb reporting, broadcasts in Russia as Putin signs law cracking down on Ukraine coverage

 CNN announced Friday that it had stopped broadcasting its programs in Russia.
 CBS and ABC said they would no longer put their Russia correspondents on air.
-And the BBC announced that it would halt its journalist’s work in Russia for the time being.
+And the BBC announced that it would halt its journalists’ work in Russia for the time being.
 “We are not prepared to expose them to the risk of criminal prosecution simply for doing their jobs,” a statement said.

-In a related move, a spokeswoman from The Washington Post said that the publication would remove some bylines and datelines from certain stores, to “help protect our Moscow-based journalists,” while the organization seeks “clarity about whether Russia’s new restrictions will apply to international news organizations.”
+In a related move, a spokeswoman from The Washington Post said that the publication would remove some bylines and datelines from certain stories, to “help protect our Moscow-based journalists,” while the organization seeks “clarity about whether Russia’s new restrictions will apply to international news organizations.”

-RFE/RL, which operates in 23 countries, has a history of reporting in tightly-controlled media environments, and has led digital-literacy campaigns in several countries.
+RFE/RL, which operates in 23 countries, has a history of reporting in tightly controlled media environments and has led digital-literacy campaigns in several countries.
 An RFE/RL employee, who spoke anonymously because he was not authorized to comment on behalf of the organization, told The Post that the organization had shown people in Afghanistan how to wipe information from their phones in case they were stopped at Taliban checkpoints, and had taught Ukrainians how to use VPNs.

 In Russia, RFE/RL has set up multiple mechanisms to evade censorship.
-Its mobile app has censorship circumvention tools built into it, and the organization has made so-called mirror websites that reproduce whatever is on the official homepage.
+Its mobile app has censorship-circumvention tools built into it, and the organization has made so-called mirror websites that reproduce whatever is on the official homepage.
 If the state blocks one mirror site, it’s easy to make another.
 “It’s like this cat-and-mouse game,” the staffer said.
 “But we’re just a very, very fast mouse.”

 Paul Farhi contributed to this report.